Learn basic HTML formatting you can use to format content in your posts and pages …

 To preserve the symbols “<” and “>” intact and ensure that your text will format correctly, you need to paste the code in the Text Tab …

-- Searching the WordPress Support Forum or WordPress troubleshooting resources for probable causes and solutions
+- Searching the WordPress Support Forum or WordPress troubleshooting resources for possible causes and solutions

-- Contacting your hosting provider for assistance
+- Contacting your web host for assistance

 Congratulations!
 Now you know how to use basic HTML to format and style your content.

 "I have used the tutorials to teach all of my clients and it has probably never been so easy for everyone to learn WordPress ...
 Now I don't need to buy all these very expensive video courses that often don't deliver what they promise." - Stefan Wendt, Internet Marketing Success Group